Stocks Rebound, on Pace for Monthly Gains

 ADVERTISEMENT

+The Stoxx Europe 600 rose 0.2% in afternoon trading following its biggest daily fall of the year.

-The mostly brighter tone in stocks Wednesday came as 10-year German government bond yields edged down to 0.613% from 0.627% on Tuesday and U.S. Treasury yields fell to 2.706% from 2.725%, their highest since April 2014.
+The mostly brighter tone in stocks Wednesday came as government bond yields halted a recent advance.
+Yields on 10-year German bonds edged down to 0.617% from 0.627% on Tuesday and U.S. Treasury yields fell to 2.712% from 2.725%, their highest since April 2014.
 Yields move inversely to prices.

 "When markets are trading on an expensive valuation plane, they become acutely sensitive to any shift in expectations that the benign economic environment is going to be challenged," said Matt Merritt, global head of multiasset strategy at Insight Investment.

-The S&P 500 is on track to end the month with gains of nearly 6% amid a better-than-expected earnings season and fresh signs of economic growth, but European stocks have fared better than their U.S. counterparts during the selloff this week, in part because of their higher weighting to banks and insurance companies, which benefit from rising bond yields.
+European stocks fared better than their U.S. counterparts during the selloff this week, in part because of their higher weighting to banks and insurance companies, which benefit from rising bond yields.

+Still, the S&P 500 is on track to end the month with gains of nearly 6% amid a better-than-expected earnings season and fresh signs of economic growth.

+Data Wednesday signaled fresh signs of strength in the labor market as an ADP report showed robust hiring.

+Meanwhile, with new tax laws expected to boost corporate profits, the percentage of S&P 500 companies raising their full-year guidance is the highest in six years, according to J.P.
+Morgan Cazenove research.

 Earnings reports drove some of the steepest swings in individual stocks on Wednesday.
-Shares of Electronic Arts rose 7% in U.S. premarket trading after announcing record mobile-games revenues in the holiday quarter, while Xerox Corp. gained 6% after shrinking its net loss and sealing a deal in which Japan's Fujifilm Holdings Corp. will take a majority stake.
+Shares of Electronic Arts rose 7% in U.S. premarket trading after announcing record mobile-games revenue in the holiday quarter, while Xerox Corp. gained 4% after shrinking its net loss and sealing a deal in which Japan's Fujifilm Holdings Corp. will take a majority stake.
+Boeing Co. was up 5% after it forecast a big rise in cash and beat analysts' expectations.

 In Europe, shares of Swedish household-appliance maker Electrolux jumped 6% after it reported higher fourth-quarter profits, helping offset steep post-earnings declines from telecommunications-equipment maker Ericsson, fashion retailer Hennes & Mauritz and U.K. outsourcing group Capita, which shed 42% after suspending its dividend and issuing a profit warning.